 Soft plastic lures are popular fishing tackle; and just like all other equipment, it’s your responsibility to properly maintain and dispose of them.
 There is no doubt, discarding soft plastic lures on land or in the water is littering and poses environmental concerns.
 Over the years, discarded plastic lures have been improperly disposed of and have ended up on lake bottoms or in fish stomachs.
 Fish can ingest these lures off the bottom, and that can negatively impact their health.

-- Check your soft plastic lures often
+3. Check your bait often